anildhage/titanic/README.md

 ## Needs of the project // Contribution

-As you may have noticed that this project is almost done but there are a few things if it can be improved, it will really turn out well.
+As you may have noticed that this project is almost complete but there are a many more things that can be improved.
+Feel free to add functionalities and add more features if it can make the app more better.

 	1. CSS for designing pages
 	2. There is a bug where if you enter something else in the ticket form instead of what is required, the app crashes.
 I understand it should have been fixed but I wanted to get back to other things that requires my most attention.